- Starter Code

 Checkoff

-You need to demonstrate that your Beta runs properly on the FPGA to our TA/instructor by the end of next week’s lab (during lab hour).
+You need to demonstrate that your Beta runs properly on the FPGA to our TA by the stipulated due date (consult course handout).
 To do this, you are to design a short test code in Beta Assembly (8-10 lines).
 Your code must contain at least a

 BNE/BEQ